i000313/test-repo/README.md

 common,0
 ```

-A sample of the graph file content, is the following:
+A sample of the inputted graph file, is the following:

 ```
 good SYN firm